Loading…

 The proximity system is built in, not overlaid from a third-party app.
 You don't need Discord, TeamSpeak, or any external voice tool.
 That matters for players who want everything inside the game and for situations where mixing Pratfall's spatial audio with external voice would create a confusing double-layer of comms.

-Solo play is available from the main menu without needing a Steam connection after initial launch.
-The caves are the same procedurally generated layouts, the objective is the same — find the dog — and the three biomes (Dirt Cave, Ice Cave, Lava Cave) are all accessible solo.
+Pratfall multiplayer isn't required to access the full cave content, solo play is available from the main menu without needing a Steam connection after initial launch.
+The caves are the same procedurally generated layouts, the objective is the same, find the dog, and the three biomes (Dirt Cave, Ice Cave, Lava Cave) are all accessible solo.

 What changes is the pacing.
 Some sections of the cave are designed with the assumption that players can split coverage, manage multiple hazards simultaneously, or use one player as a distraction while another navigates.
 Solo, those sections require more deliberate movement and patience.